jacksonjw12/mbannister.github.io/_teaching/181m-f15/index.md

 [MATLAB Documentation](//www.mathworks.com/help/matlab/)

 ### Software
 For the assignments in this course you will be using [MATLAB](//www.mathworks.com/products/matlab/) or [GNU OCTAVE](//www.gnu.org/software/octave/).
 MATLAB is a commercial software package used for scientific computing, and GNU OCTAVE is a free alternative.
 The college has a license which allows students in the course to install MATLAB on their home computers, and it is installed on all lab computers.
-In addition, the college has access to [lynda.com](//www.lynda.com) video tutorials for MATLAB. _Students may, with instructor permision, choose to do their assingments in another language, but this is not recommended._ Please place a comment at the top of every assignment which specifies which language you are using and the specification (OS, CPU and RAM) of the testing computer.
+In addition, the college has access to [lynda.com](//www.lynda.com) video tutorials for MATLAB. _Students may, with instructor permision, choose to do their assingments in another language, but this is not recommended._ Please place a comment at the top of every assignment, specifying which language you are using and the specifications (OS, CPU and RAM) of the testing computer.

-Some tasks (e.g. importing, cropping and resizing) are more easily done is photo editing software than in MATLAB.
+Some tasks (e.g. importing, cropping and resizing) are more easily done in photo editing software.
 We have installed [Adobe Photoshop](//www.adobe.com/products/photoshop.html) on the lab computers, and you may wish to install [GIMP](//www.gimp.org) (a free alternative to Photoshop) on your personal computer.

 ## Grading